Builders Squad Ltd logo

 • Educate customers about fake reviews – Posting guidance on the company’s website or social channels about how to spot fake reviews builds awareness and reinforces credibility.
 Customers who understand the issue are less likely to be swayed by fabricated claims.

-• Use reputation management services cautiously – Some legitimate agencies specialize in monitoring and protecting businesses from fake reviews.
+• Use reputation management services cautiously – Some legitimate agencies specialise in monitoring and protecting businesses from fake reviews.
 While these services can be helpful, companies must carefully vet providers to avoid working with unethical actors who might also be behind such attacks.

 • Keep records of all interactions – Maintaining thorough documentation of projects, invoices, contracts, and customer communications ensures that businesses can prove or disprove claims when reviews are challenged.
 This evidence is critical in disputes.

 • Strengthen cybersecurity practices – Many fake review attacks are accompanied by phishing attempts or extortion messages.
-Securing business communication channels, training staff to recognize scams, and reporting extortion attempts to authorities helps protect against broader digital threats.
+Securing business communication channels, training staff to recognise scams, and reporting extortion attempts to authorities helps protect against broader digital threats.

 By combining vigilance, customer engagement, reporting evidence to tech platforms, and legal awareness, businesses like Builders Squad Ltd can protect their hard-earned reputation and continue to grow despite dishonest online practices.